-Did you know that next to Asheville, you can find fantastically fun things to do in Hendersonville, NC?
-Explore museums, hiking, breweries, wineries, a historic downtown area, and apple orchards.
+Next to Asheville, you can find the best things to do in Hendersonville, NC.
+Explore museums, hiking, breweries, wineries, and a historic downtown area.

 Before moving to Asheville, NC, we spent a long weekend enjoying the wineries, hiking, and touring the areas around Western North Carolina.

 We instantly fell in love with the city, its chill vibes, and its friendly community.
 We even almost bought a house here.

 We also stayed in Hendersonville while house hunting.
-It’s still one of our favorite cities to visit for food, festivals, and bevies — especially since it is only about a 40-minute drive from downtown Asheville.
+It’s still one of our favorite cities to visit for food, festivals, and bevies — especially since Hendersonville is only about a 40-minute drive from downtown Asheville.

 So, what are the best things to do in Hendersonville, North Carolina?
 Why should you consider Hendersonville as an Asheville day-tripping option?
 And, why might you want to stay in Hendersonville?